tresoldi/ngesh/manuscript/paper.md

 for setting up this kind of simulation, designed for easy integration into phylogenetic pipelines.
-It can generate reproducible trees and correlated data from random seeds, following both user-established parameters, such as rates of birth and death, and constrains, such as branch length and the node number.
+It can generate reproducible trees and correlated data from random seeds, following both user-established parameters, such as ratios of birth and death, and constrains, such as branch lengths and number of taxa.
 Character evolution related to the tree topology can likewise be simulated, including *ex novo* mutations and horizontal gene transfers.
 It can manipulate results in diverse manners, for example by pruning extinct leaves or simulating uneven sampling.
-The library can label taxa in progression or with random names that are either easy to pronounce (e.g. "Sume" and "Fekobir") or imitate binominal nomenclature-like (e.g. "Sburas wioris" and "Zurbata pusso").
+The library can label taxa progressive enumeration or with random names that are either easy to pronounce (e.g. "Sume" and "Fekobir") or which imitate the binominal nomenclature (e.g. "Sburas wioris" and "Zurbata pusso").
 The simulated trees are standard ETE3 objects [@ETE:2016] and may be exported into different formats like Newick trees, ASCII-art representation, and tabular lists.